UtkarshSinghChouhan/UtkarshSinghChouhan/README.md

 - 🌱 I’m currently learning JavaScript and React Js.

-- 👯 I’m looking to collaborate on JavaScript
+- 👯 I’m looking to collaborate on JavaScript.

-- 💬 Talk to me about JavaScript and React Js
+- 💬 Talk to me about JavaScript and Angular.

 <hr>